-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS J

-Tuition: \$38,220 \$38,220
+Tuition: \$47,350 \$47,350

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$380 \$380
+G1 REQUIRED FEES: \$470 \$470

 G1 ROOM AND BOARD:

-(on-campus) \$9,810 \$9,810
+(on-campus) \$12,150 \$12,150

 G1 ROOM ONLY:

-(on-campus) \$5,360 \$5,360
+(on-campus) \$6,640 \$6,640

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,450 \$4,450
+(on-campus meal plan) \$5,510 \$5,510

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room an ' ,

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuit ion and room and

 board fees):

 G1 Other:

-G2 Minimum Maxim
+G2 Minimum Maximum

-G2 Number of credits per term stated full-time tuition a student can take for the 3 Units 5 Units G3 Yes No G3 Do tuition and fees vary by junior, senior)? ear of study (e.g., sophomore, x х
+G2 Number of credits per term a student can take for the

+stated full-time tuition 3 Units 5 Units

+G3 Yes No

+G3 Do tuition and fees vary by year of study (e.g., v

+sophomore, junior, senior)?
+X

+G4 Yes No

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+G4 Do tuition and fees vary by undergraduate instructional program? х

+program: